-I’ve crunched the statistics to find the best time for Aussies to visit the Hawaiian Islands!
+I’ve crunched the latest stats to find the best time to visit the Hawaiian Islands!

 Total Visitors to Hawaii

-Over 8.5 million people visit Hawaii each year, here is the breakdown by island:
+Over 9.8 million people visit Hawaii in 2018, here is the breakdown by island:

-Total Visitors to Hawaii travel to an average of 1.25 islands and stay for an average of 9.16 days.
+Visitors to Hawaii travel to an avg. of 1.2 islands and stay for an avg. of 9.4 days.

 If you are after a less crowded vacation consider Hawaii Island, Kauai, Molokai or Lanai.

-While hotel rates might be cheaper dependent on overall visitors, airfare prices are not.
+While hotel rates might be cheaper depending on overall visitors in the destination, airfare prices are not.
 Airfare prices are dependent on when people are travelling to Hawaii from your own country of origin.

 Generally speaking, the two peak periods in Hawaii are: